westondcrewe/soma-technical-assessment/README.md

 To do this, make a request to the [flux API on fal.ai](https://fal.ai/models/fal-ai/flux/dev/playground) and display the returned image to the user within the appropriate todo item.
 While the image is being generating, indicate a loading state.

-You may use the following API key to make the fetch request to fal.ai.
+You will be provided an API key to make the fetch request to fal.ai.

 ## Submission: